 The competencies that are developed in these programs are not limited to the functions performed at the desk, but also help to develop interpersonal skills and business management talent.
 This approach can help to foster talent within an existing employee base, providing workers with a healthy, yet adequately paced training challenge that helps them advance professionally and personally through their work.

 How is this Learning Process Implemented?

-With a competence based learning approach, there is a large structure for company growth and development.
-Since training is more specialized, new skills can be mastered more quickly, and can be augmented to take new employees up the company as trainers and managers themselves.
+With a competency-based learning approach, there is a large structure for company growth and development.
+Since training is more specialized, new skills can be mastered more quickly and can be augmented to take new employees up the company as trainers and managers themselves.
 Yet as the job market continually changes, companies have to be flexible enough to take on new challenges with their existing employee base.
-Without constant renovation and re-imagination of the competency based learning structure, a company may struggle to stay current – and this constant review of job requirements and necessary skill sets can be a time-consuming a costly project for a Human Resources department at a company.
-Though the trend is increasingly popular, companies today need to assess their current Human Resources operations and determine if the competence based learning model is appropriate for the size, scope, and financial resources of their business.
+Without constant renovation and re-imagination of the competency-based learning structure, a company may struggle to stay current – and this constant review of job requirements and necessary skill sets can be a time-consuming a costly project for a Human Resources department at a company.
+Though the trend is increasingly popular, companies today need to assess their current Human Resources operations and determine if the competency-based learning model is appropriate for the size, scope, and financial resources of their business.

 Author info: This is a guest post by Lindsey Mcmahon, a part-time guest-blogger, and a full-time private tour organizer.
 Her main interests are education and health, but she is constantly extending her field of view to incorporate interesting news suggested to her by her readers.
 If interested in an online MBA, feel free to check it out at mba.marylhurst.edu.